AleNegrini/TrueFilm/README.md

 2021-01-22 18:40:22,429 - INFO - Spark Session has been successfully stopped
 ```

-This script should put the baseline for the program:
+This script should set the baseline for the program:
 1) installs a bunch of propedeutical packages
 2) setups the python virtualenv
 3) starts three docker containers using the `docker-compose.yml` file (further details below)
 4) downloads the source data from the clouds
 5) finally, it runs the job

-As said before, the process allowing to reproduce and to run automatically job, could be improved, using a more
+As said before, the process allows to reproduce and run automatically job, could be improved, using a more
 robust approach.
 Instead of having a bash script, the pyspark application could be dockerized (using a `Dockerfile`) and orchestrated
 via `docker-compose` as did for the postreSQL server and clients.
 I would have followed this way, if I had had more time.

-#### Run Tests
+### Run Tests

 Apart from running the code, you can also find a set of **unit tests** and **integration tests**.